rgtjf/Good-Sentences/README.md

 ## Abstract

-However, previous endeavors to (connect separate monolingual word embeddings) typicaly require (cross-lingual signals as supervision), either in the form of (parallel corpus or seed lexicon).
+- However, previous **endeavors to** (connect separate monolingual word embeddings) typicaly require (cross-lingual signals as supervision), either in the form of (parallel corpus or seed lexicon). e.g.,

-e.g.,
+- We **carry out evaluation on** the (unsupervised bilingual lexicon induction) task.
+Even though this task appears intrinsically (cross-lingual), we are able to demonstrate encouraging performance without any (cross-lingual) clues. e.g.,

 ## Introduction

+- Soon following the success on (monolingual tasks), the potential of (word embeddings for cross-lingual natural language processing) has **attracted much attention**.
+In their pioneering work, ().

+- The interesting findings is **in line with** research on human cognition (Youn et al., 2016).

 ## Related Work